 A short note about fractional calculus, mainly because of a Sri Lankan in the forefront.
 That is Udita Katugampola who got his Bachelors from Colombo University in 2002.
 He has created the Katugampola fractional operators that are integral operators that generalize the Riemann–Liouville and the Hadamard fractional operators into a unique form.

-.
+Why fractional operators matter.
 Conventional calculus has its limits when we try to model complex situations.
 Allows to understand and model the finest details of physical processes with unprecedented precision.
 Patient response in anaesthesia is one.
 Helps solve all manner of problems, from detecting cancer to preventing the spread of pollution to making more efficient batteries.
-Recent (2015) developments in Image processing, edge detection, image restoration and fractional differentiation as a tool to reveal faint objects in astronomical images.
+Recent (2015) developments in Image processing, edge detection, image restoration and fractional differentiation as a tool to reveal faint objects in

 (I can see the potential for Satellite Image processing and wish had this tool when I did Satellite Image processing).